 Shah Sour Gas Field, United Arab Emirates

-In April 2010, however, ConocoPhillips declared its decision to end its partnership in the Shah gas project.
+In April 2010, however, ConocoPhillips declared its decision to end its partnership in the Shah project.
 ConocoPhillips said that the decision was part of the company's shift in focus from downstream and midstream activities towards upstream exploration and production activities.
 However, industry analysts feel that the estimated low returns from the project may have been responsible for the decision.
-The move is also being considered as the compan attempts to improve its financial position after it adopted a failed debt-financed acquisition strategy in 2008.
+The move was considered as the company attempts to improve its financial position after it adopted a failed debt-financed acquisition strategy in 2008.

-Abu Dhabi has over 200 trillion cubic feet of gas reserves and a substantial portion of it remains unexploited.
-Sour natural gas and condensate reservoirs will be developed as part of the Shah project.
+Abu Dhabi has more than 200 trillion cubic feet of gas reserves and a substantial portion of it remains unexploited.
+Sour natural gas and condensate reservoirs were developed as part of the Shah project.

 The project is targeting production of one billion cubic feet a day of sour or sulphur-rich gas and to convert 500 million cubic feet of fuel and 10,000t of sulphur for sale.

 The Shah sour gas project was initially planned to be developed along with the Bad field.
 The bidding for developing the Shah Field started in April 2007.

 However, the bidding companies were reluctant to undertake the development of Bad field along with the Shah Field because of the associated technical and environmental risks.

 The development of Shah Gas Field was therefore decided to be made separately rather than with the Bad field.
 In August 2007, bids from four companies were received for the Shah Field development.